mantidproject/mantid/docs/source/release/v6.0.0/mantidworkbench.rst

 - Enable workbench to plot 1D spectrum from an IMDHistoWorkspace whose non-integrated dimension is equal to 1 but not to launch slice viewer.
 - Add the possibility to copy and paste shapes in the instrument viewer using Ctrl + C and Ctrl + V.
+- Allow to set multiple values for a parameter in an instrument parameter file, and to define a time validity range for each one.

 Bugfixes
 ########